wallymathieu/assertfail/_posts/2023-02-19-Sample-monorepo-conversion.md

 ## Git magic

 We looked into using [git submodule](https://git-scm.com/docs/git-submodule).
 We decided that it was not the right choice for the team: everyone would need to learn how to use it.
+Git submodule requires the team to learn additional commands to do pull and push in the main repository.
 We noticed was that you can use [git subtree](https://www.atlassian.com/git/tutorials/git-subtree) in similar way as git submodule.
-Difference is that only a few persons need to learn it.
+Difference is that only a few persons need to learn the extra commands.

 You can fetch changes from different repositories into a merged repository.